Insider’s Guide To London Eye

 5. The London Eye; Timing

 Timing is everything, particularly during busy times, if you are looking to beat the queues.
-London Eye states that the busiest times of the day to visit are between 11am & 3pm so worth bucking the trend and visiting outside these hours.
+The London Eye states that the busiest times of the day to visit are between 11am & 3pm so worth bucking the trend and visiting outside these hours.
 Closing times vary at London Eye so worth checking out the times on the day of your visit and plan accordingly.

 TAKE A LIGHT HEARTED LOOK AT Why The London Eye Remains So Popular With Visitors In London Today!

-6. London Eye; Whatever the Weather?
+6. London Eye; The Weather

-8. London Eye; Photos
+7. London Eye; Photos

-9. The London Eye; Merlin Passholders
+8. The London Eye; Merlin Passholders

 Guests with a valid Merlin Pass can access the London Eye as well a whole host of other attractions including LEGOLAND Windsor, Warwick Castle & London Sea Life Aquarium during the year.
 Keep an eye out for restrictions on use at the London Eye with Merlin Passes depending upon the pass you have purchased.

-London Eye; More Top Tips
+London Eye; More Tips & Tricks

 Don’t Forget Your Camera; snap away from within your capsule of great views over London including Big Ben, the Houses of Parliament, River Thames & the London skyline.